Documentation

 JOIN clause

 Use the JOIN clause to join data from multiple measurements (tables).
-The following joins are supported:
+For more information about joins, see JOIN clause.
+The following join types are supported:

 GROUP BY clause